Qadeer1813/Data-Science-and-Machine-Learning/README.md

 The dataset that was used for this project can be downloaded from https://population.un.org/wpp/Download/Standard/MostUsed/

 # Pre-Processing
 After downloading the the data I need to clean it.
+The first thing was to load the data which was done by reading in the csv.
+Next I filtered the ```Type```

-# Data Under and Visualisation
+# Data Understanding and Visualisation

 # Algorithims: